HoLuLuLu/Deep-Visualization-Toolbox-Container/README.md

 ```
 cp settings_user.py.example settings_user.py
 ```
-If you want to use the default settings you only have to run the toolbox by:
+If you want to use the default settings and one of the example models you have to go into the models directory in models and run fetch.sh to get the required files.
+After this you can simply run the toolbox from the root directory of the toolbox by:
 ```
 ./run_toolbox.py
 ```
-Otherwise you can change it with a texeditor of your choice.
+In case that you want to make your own settings you need to install a text editor..
 In the container there is no editor installed by default, so you have to do it for your own.
 This are the installation commands for three popular text editors in Ubuntu (only alphabetic order), chose one of them:
 ```